ppptrice/DATA440_Project/README.md

 # DATA440_Project
 Automations and Workflows project

-In this project, I'd like to simulate an aspect of the immune response in a body when presented with a stressor.
-This involves the simulation of cytokine and chemokine levels.
-The project will gather summary statistics from a cytokine dataset in order to determine the baseline cytokine levels in a healthy human adult body.
-The user may generate a random individual's cytokine data depending on the current data provided.
+In this project, I take a look at a specific aspect of the human body that regulates immune system functions, cytokines.
+Cytokines act as signalling molecules to modulate key components of the immune system, like helper T cells, macrophage recruitment, B cells, and numerous other cells/processes.
+Cytokines are measured here in mean fluorescence intensity (MFI), with a higher number indicating higher cytokine levels.
+The project will explore a cytokine dataset to display the relationships between different cytokines, as well as to explore different distributions modelling normal, healthy human cytokine levels.
+The user may generate a random individual's cytokine data depending on the current data provided and have access to a couple different visualization options.
 The random individual will have cytokine levels dependent on the dataset's mean and variance of each cytokine level.

-The user can select different cytokines to explore using the sidebar in streamlit.
+The project is meant to be more exploratory than explanatory, although there are still some fun results to find within the data!

 Current objectives
 ---